How to get Medicare and Health Insurance to Help Pay for Eyelid Surgery

 If you DO NOT meet the Medicare criteria, there will be NO rebate or reimbursement from either Medicare OR from your health fund.

 You can ask your Surgeon to assist you in this regard during the consultation.
-It is always a good idea to check in with your private insurance directly to see if you have the right cover and they will cover the costs associated with the surgery or not.
+It is always a good idea to check in with your private insurance directly to see if you have the right coverage and if they will cover the costs associated with the surgery or not.

 Why is the Medicare Rebate for Eyelid Surgery Confusing?